mikesiegel/ews-crack/README.md

 Other fun facts about EWS:

 * Logging is not 100%.
 It may log failed attempts in your audit logs, it may not.
 * It helpfully provides user enumeration.
-If a user doesn't exist, a different user is returned.
+If a user doesn't exist, a different error is returned.

 ## Single user test mode